softdevteam/pygrate3/Doc/library/warnings.rst

    .. versionchanged:: 3.6
       Added *source* parameter.

 .. function:: warn_explicit(message, category, filename, lineno, module=None, registry=None, module_globals=None, source=None)

    This is a low-level interface to the functionality of :func:`warn`, passing in explicitly the message, category, filename and line number, and optionally the module name and the registry (which should be the ``__warningregistry__`` dictionary of the module).
 The module name defaults to the filename with ``.py`` stripped; if no registry is passed, the warning is never suppressed.
+   *message* must be a string and *category* a subclass of :exc:`Warning` or *message* may be a :exc:`Warning` instance, in which case *category* will be ignored.

+   *module_globals*, if supplied, should be the global namespace in use by the code for which the warning is issued.
+(This argument is used to support displaying source for modules found in zipfiles or other non-filesystem import sources).

+   *source*, if supplied, is the destroyed object which emitted a :exc:`ResourceWarning`.

+.. function:: warn_explicit_with_fix(message, fix, category, filename, lineno, module=None, registry=None, module_globals=None, source=None)

+   This is a low-level interface to the functionality of :func:`warn`, passing in explicitly the message, fix, category, filename and line number, and optionally the module name and the registry (which should be the ``__warningregistry__`` dictionary of the module).
+The module name defaults to the filename with ``.py`` stripped; if no registry is passed, the warning is never suppressed.